C1anton/CommonLibSSE-NG-Template-Plugin/README.md

 > "Cannot find source file ..."

 This CMake configuration utilizes a `sourcelist.cmake` and `headerlist.cmake` file to `set()` CMake sources.
 Make sure you include paths to relative files in those respective CMake files before compiling.
 Sources (.cpp) belong in sourcelist while Headers (.h) belong in headerlist.
 I may change this in the future.

+> "Bad CMAKE executable "" ..."

+You are missing Visual Studio

 # Common CommonLibSSE-NG Plugin Templates
 This project wouldn't be possible without these public resources.
 Will add to the list as I find them.